CORDEX-be2/ValEnsPy/docs/api.rst

 Pre-made Diagnostic
 -------------------
 Most users will use pre-made diagnostics.
 They are organized into four categories and listed below.
-For more information see :ref:`Pre-made diagnostics`.

 Model2Self
 ==========